 You might shake your head at some of my priorities, but, at the same time, I think you'll find them endearing.
 I spend travel money without concern, yet I am content to live with appliances and electronics their entire lifespan without itching to acquire the newest models.
-I've never owned a cell phone, nor do I feel the need to have one.
+I don't use a cell phone, nor do I feel the need to have one.
 I drive around the country competently without a GPS telling me where to go.

 I'm sophisticated, yet innocent.
 I've mingled with diplomats and officials of foreign countries.
 I learned Spanish when I lived in Colombia and Portuguese before moving to Mozambique.
 I'm sometimes more outspoken than I should be, other times reticent in social groups.
 I relish one-on-one time with anyone.
 One of my greatest pleasures during foreign travel is being with the locals on their terms.
 In the Czech Republic I was the only foreigner on the intercity buses.
 In Vietnam my non-English-speaking driver and I traveled all over the tribal hill country for five days, communicating via gestures and single words.
 I saw more of China in eight weeks than any tour group would ever see, including a week in Tibet with a real Tibetan guide (and his family).
 Ask me about the yak meat picnic.